ggrossman/unix-cb/README.md

 telnet localhost 5492
 ```

+With a bit of futzing, I was also able to get the code to compile on
+MacOS X Yosemite.

-Of course, at this point, it's probably rife with security holes and
+Of course, at this point, it's probably rife with security holes
+(`char buf[256]` was a common and acceptable coding pattern back
-is little more than a historical amusement.
+in those days) and is little more than a historical amusement.

 -Gary Grossman, 11/28/14